 There is less risk of barotrauma.

-7. What are some disadvantages of pressure-controlled modes?
+7. What are the disadvantages of pressure-controlled modes?

 8. What two things are variable in pressure-controlled modes?